BRAND NEW: Our Impact Report for 2024-2025 is out now! See what we’ve been working on over the previous year.

 Find out more about each of these priority areas and the progress we’ve made below.

-Stronger relationships and a greater understanding of each place has given the locality team the opportunity to design bespoke interventions for each of the Districts in the County.
+Stronger relationships and a greater understanding of each place has given the Active Communities team the opportunity to design bespoke interventions for each of the Districts in the County.
 These ‘Framework for Action’ documents set out the key priorities in each place based on objective evidence and subjective experience from the people that live and work there.
 These priorities allow Active Norfolk to focus its work on where physical activity can be best used as a tool to improve outcomes for residents.
 Underpinning each Framework for Action is a clear action plan that will guide Active Norfolk’s work for the future.